 - A hybrid cloud approach is one in which an organization uses both public and private clouds.
 The public cloud is used for non-sensitive workloads, while the private cloud is used for sensitive workloads or applications that require a higher level of control and security.

-In summary, multi-cloud refers to the use of multiple public clouds, while hybrid cloud refers to the combination of public and private clouds.
-Both approaches have their own pros and cons and can be used in different scenarios to meet the specific requirements of an organization.
+In short, multi-cloud refers to the use of multiple public clouds, while hybrid cloud refers to the combination of public and private clouds.
+Both have their own pros and cons and can be used in different scenarios to meet the specific requirements of an organization.

 Why do multi-cloud strategies dominate US Enterprises in 2023?